RobinJ1995/DistroHopper/README.md

 ## How can I help?

 If you speak a non-English language, and your knowledge of the English language and Ubuntu-specific terms is sufficient, then you can help out by translating the project into your language.
-[Lokaligo](https://applokaligo.appspot.com/app/#/projects/40386002) is the platform that used for translating this project.
 If you want to help out and translate the project into a language that isn't listed yet, contact me at android-dev@robinj.be so I can add that language to the project.

 ### Languages that the project has been translated into so far